FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 TPD command
 ++++++++++++++++

-Click the "TPD" button to enter the TPD command editing interface
+Click the "TPD" button to enter the TPD command editing interface.

 In this command, the user first needs to have a recorded track.